SMITHsharon/wysiwyg/readme.md

 - a red dotted border displays around it, and if some other element has the dotted border, it reverts back to solid
 - the textbox input area immediately gains focus so the user can start typing

 8. Additionally, when an `eachPerson` element is selected, that person's biography displays in the textbox input area.
-The selected Person's biography displayed on their *card* is immediately bound to what the user types in the textbos input area, character by character.
+The selected Person's biography displayed on their *card* is immediately bound to what the user types in the textbox input area, character by character.
-11. When the user presses the `Enter/Return` key when typing in the input field, the content of the input field displays the placeholder, *Biography Goes Here...*
+9. When the user presses the `Enter/Return` key when typing in the input field, the content of the input field displays the placeholder, *Biography Goes Here...*

 ######